 LUNGVAC – non-small cell lung cancer (NSCLC)

 The LUNGVAC trial is a multi-center, randomized, open-label, investigator-sponsored trial assessing the safety and efficacy of UV1 in combination with cemiplimab versus cemiplimab alone in NSCLC patients with advanced or metastatic disease.
 The trial treats patients with tumors classified within the adenocarcinoma or squamous subgroups of NSCLC, where at least half of the tumor cells express the PD-L1 antigen and who have not previously received pembrolizumab treatment.
 These subgroups represent approximately 1/3 of all advanced and metastatic NSCLC patients.
-The primary endpoint of the trial is progression-free survival.
-Secondary endpoints include response rate and overall survival.
-The first patient was enrolled in October 2022, and topline readout is expected in H1 2026.
+Professor Odd Terje Brustugun is the principal investigator for the trial, which is sponsored by Drammen Hospital, a leading oncology research center in Norway.
+The trial was originally to enroll approximately 138 patients at 9 clinical centers in Norway.